wp-plugins/serial-posts/readme.txt

 == Serial Posts list XHTML markup ==

 Please refer to the plugin's Contextual Help for an overview of the list markup.
-More detailed information can be found in the plugin's [Configuration Guide](http://www.studiograsshopper.ch/serial-posts/configuration/).
+More detailed information can be found in the plugin's [List Markup Guide](http://www.studiograsshopper.ch/serial-posts/list-markup-guide/).